awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 1. On the **Create function** page, choose **Author from scratch**\.
 In **Name**, enter a name for your Lambda function \(for example, **MyLambdaFunctionForAWSCodePipeline**\)\.
 In **Description**, enter an optional description for the function \(for example, **A sample test to check whether the website responds with a 200 \(OK\) and contains a specific word on the page**\)\.
 In **Runtime**, choose **Node\.js 6\.10**, and then copy the following code into the **Function code** box:
 **Note**
 The event object, under the CodePipeline\.job key, contains the [job details](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_JobDetails.html)\.
-For a full example of the JSON event AWS CodePipeline returns to Lambda, see [Example JSON Event](#actions-invoke-lambda-function-json-event-example)\.
+For a full example of the JSON event CodePipeline returns to Lambda, see [Example JSON Event](#actions-invoke-lambda-function-json-event-example)\.

    ```
    var assert = require('assert');